someengineering/resoto.com/docs/how-to-guides/security/storage/find-unencrypted-aws-efs-file-systems.md

 ---
-sidebar_label: Find AWS RDS instances storage not encrypted
+sidebar_label: Find Unencrypted AWS EFS File Systems
 ---

-# How to Find AWS RDS instances storage not encrypted
+# How to Find Unencrypted AWS EFS File Systems

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';
 ```

-If not enabled sensitive information at rest is not protected.
+EFS file systems should be encrypted at rest to prevent exposure of sensitive data to bad actors.

 :::info